Warily, Lebanon tackles violent spillover from Syria

 "Here in Akkar, we depend on the state and the army for employment," said Hussein Ammareddeen, 26.

 "The army are the ones who protect us.
-Who else would protect us?" he added, saying that Sunnis only had individual arms to protect themselves rather than an organized force.
+Who else would protect us?" he added, saying that Sunnis only had individual arms to protect themselves rather than an organised force.

 Sectarian allegiance matters in a nation of some 4 million which French colonial rulers carved out from Syria and whose political institutions are intended to balance power among its Christian sects, Sunnis, Shi'ites and other religious groups.